shanepeckham/Microservices/README.md

-# Create a full Serverless Microservices stack rapidly
+# Create an end to end serverless microservices stack rapidly to handle orders
 Create a heterogenous, serverless microservice stack to handle orders with Chuck Norris jokes thrown in

 # What is it?